 Ecotourism brings in 2.8 billion dollars in revenue for the country.
 Ecotourism is defined as “tourism directed toward exotic, often threatened, natural environments, especially to support conservation efforts and observe wildlife.”
 The profitable industry of ecotourism entices businesses to capitalize on natural resources by protecting and preserving them rather than consuming them.

-Since the Costa Rican beaches were such a hit with Iris we will also be taking a route along the coastline to let her enjoy the freedom of the sandy beaches.
-She will need some downtime after discovering the epic tales of heroes.
-This is set to be an unforgettable trip and we can’t wait but for now, the preparations begin while adventure awaits.
+Since the Costa Rican beaches were such a hit with Iris we took a route along the coastline to let her enjoy the freedom of the sandy beaches.
+She needed some downtime after discovering the epic tales of heroes.